LeChatP/RootAsRole/legacy/capable/README.md

 ## Introduction

 In many cases, it is very difficult for a user or administrator to know what kind of capabilities are requested by a program.
-So we build the capable tool in order to help Linux users know discover the capabilities requested by a program.
+So we created the capable tool in order to help Linux users know discover the capabilities requested by a program.

 Our tool uses eBPF in order to intercept the cap_capable() calls in the kernel.
 This filter uses JIT compilation and is injected to the kernel and will give back information to user-space.
-More details [https://github.com/pratyushanand/learn-bpf](here)
+More details [here](https://github.com/pratyushanand/learn-bpf)
 However, the kernel retruns the list of capabilities to all programs that are running on the OS.
 We have added a filtering mecanism in order to let the user see only the capabilites requested by his program.

 ## Tested Plateforms